denten-books/plain-text/2-device.md

 Several prominent characteristics pass from Wittgenstein's reading to Turing's universal machines.
-First, the symbolic machine emerges from the metaphor-like correspondence between internal machine state and external symbolic representation.
+First, the symbolic machine emerges from the metaphor-like correspondence between intrinsic machine state and its extrinsic representation.
 Second, Wittgenstein discusses symbolic representation in terms of its delayed effects, that is, ultimately, a type of a control mechanism.
-And finally, Wittgenstein imagines a mediating layer that holds the rules for translation between state and symbol.
+And finally, Wittgenstein imagines a mediating layer that holds rules for translation between machine state and symbol.
 All of these features, along with a collection of hypothetical machines in various states of disrepair, pass directly from Wittgenstein to Turing.

 Turing's machine offers a strikingly minimalist response to the legacy of automated hermeneutics, which I have began to outline above.
 His universal